Pennsylvania is well-known for having a diverse range of climates, which attract a wide variety of animals due to its ability to meet their needs.

 These particular species are one of the largest woodpeckers in Pennsylvania and also worldwide.

-Because they are active during the mating period, you can observe these birds more easily in the winter and early spring.
+Because they are active during mating, you can observe these birds more easily in the winter and early spring.

-Witnessing these birds actively flying around and preparing a nesting site for probable partners is quite common.
+Witnessing these birds actively flying around and preparing a nesting site for probable partners is common.

 These birds are usually found in forested areas in Pennsylvania.
 They also love woodland environments with various nesting places and a plentiful supply of excellent food.

-The Pileated Woodpecker often flies over large open regions or fields in search of food.
+The Pileated Woodpecker often flies over large open regions or fields for food.
 Their optimum habitat includes coniferous forests; therefore, this is a good spot to seek them.

 3. Northern Flicker